ritshkr1/ritshkr1/README.md

-- 👋 Hi, I’m @riteshkumar019
+- 👋 Hi, I’m @ritshkr1
 - 👀 I’m interested in playing with data
-- 🌱 I’m currently learning Flutter with VS CODE
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on DATA
+- 💞️ I’m looking to volunteer or gain experience.
-- 📫 How to reach me : You can mail me at riteshroshan.kumar6@gmail.com
+- 📫 How to reach me : You can mail me at ritshkr1@gmail.com

 <!---
 riteshkumar019/riteshkumar019 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.